-Website Analysis.
-The first assignment is an analysis of an archaeology website, the addresses of which can be found on the e-learning site.
-After reviewing a chosen site, you are asked to address in two double-spaced pages three related questions dealing with content, style, and impact.
-The assignment is worth 20 percent of your final grade and is due on October 13.
+Museum Exhibit Review.
+The first assignment is a review of the archaeological content of the Southwest Florida exhibit at the Florida Museum on campus.
+After visiting the exhibit at your leisure, you will prepare a 500-word essay critically reviewing the content, style, and messaging of the exhibit.
+The assignment is worth 20 percent of your final grade and is due on October 17.
 Full details, including the grading rubric, can be found by clicking on the Assignments tab of Canvas.

 Newsworthy Discovery.
 The second assignment asks you to search the web for a recent news item dealing with a North American archaeological "discovery" or "breakthrough," something that rattles the cage of accepted thinking.
 You are asked to comment in two double-spaced pages on both the significance of the new find, as well as the narrative style of the item.
-The assignment is worth 20 percent of your final grade and is due on November 10.
+The assignment is worth 20 percent of your final grade and is due on November 9.
 Full details, including the grading rubric, can be found by clicking on the Assignments tab of Canvas.